TeamScheire/MiFlo/backend/README.md

 ## Example installation rapsberry pi

+The backend can run on any server, but here is a small example on how to do it on a raspberry pi:

 * Install raspbian [https://www.raspberrypi.org/downloads/raspbian/](https://www.raspberrypi.org/downloads/raspbian/)
 * Using `sudo raspi-config` you can adapt some basic settings (e.g. enable ssh, change hostname, update, ...)